This article provides additional information on using external identities with Identity-Aware Proxy (IAP) instead of Google accounts.

 By default, non-tenant Identity Platform tokens are valid at the project level.
 Theoretically, this means a user could authenticate with one IAP resource, then use the token to access another service in the same project.
 This is a security risk.

 To prevent token leakage, isolate each IAP by assigning each its own tenant.
 Tokens minted in a tenant-specific context are only valid for that specific tenant.
 If the user attempts to access another IAP resource that uses a different tenant, they'll be asked to authenticate again.

 A single IAP resource can have multiple tenants associated with it.

 When a user accesses the resource, you have several options for determining what tenant to use.
 For example, you might prompt the user to enter their email first, and then programmatically locate a tenant that matches the email's domain.
 Alternatively, you might display a UI that lists all valid tenants, and ask the user to choose one.

 Users can belong to multiple tenants with varying levels of access.
-Although you can't use IAM to manage access control with external identities, you can filter access based on the tenant selected or the user's underlying ID token claims.
+Although you can't use IAM to manage access control with external identities, the JSON Web Token generated by IAP carries the claims from the Identity Platform ID token, and the application can filter access based on these claims.